lliendo/Radar/docs/overview.rst

           example that the amount of requests/sec. that a server is processing are exceeded.

-    Any of these uses requires that you write a plugin for it.
-Remember that Radar does not include any built-in functinality and these tasks are delegated to plugins.
+    Any of these ideas requires that you write a plugin for it, Radar does not include any built-in functinality and these tasks are delegated to plugins.
     You can take a look how to develop checks and plugins on the following sections of this document.
 Don't panic !
-A lot of effort has been put to make these tasks as easy as possible, so keep reading the docs.
+A lot of effort has been put to make these tasks as simple as possible, so keep reading the docs.